vinayrajput0005/VinayRajput/README.md

 👨‍🔬 Bioinformatics Analyst
 🔭 Currently at CSIR-NCL, Pune
-💻 Experienced in NGS analysis, metagenomics, and bioinformatics pipeline development
+💻 Experienced in NGS analysis, variant calling, metagenomics, and bioinformatics pipeline development
 📊 Proficient in Python, R, and data visualization
 🔬 Specializing in SARS-CoV-2 surveillance, AMR, and environmental microbiology